Politics

 Failure to adopt all the conditions of the $8.1 billion IMF program could jeopardize the next tranche of the program, worth almost $700 million and scheduled for June.
 Ukraine will send a large delegation to the IMF Spring Meetings in Washington D.C. next week, where top Ukrainian officials will meet with representatives from the Fund.

-The parliament will also consider three of the four conditions for a $3.35 billion loan from the World Bank.
+Lawmakers are also expected to consider three of the four conditions for a $3.35 billion loan from the World Bank on April 8.
 The deadline for meeting all four criteria is April 20, according to the World Bank.

-In the meantime, billions in dollars of sorely needed financing is still on hold or at risk of expiring, as Kyiv fails to move forward on reforms required to unlock cash from the EU.
+But billions of dollars of sorely needed financing are still on hold or at risk of expiring, as Kyiv fails to move forward on reforms required to unlock cash from the EU.

 The wide-ranging reforms are designed to more closely align Ukraine with European and international standards, and to de-shadow the economy and improve Ukraine's capacity to raise revenue.